wazo-platform/wazo-platform.org/content/blog/pjsip-multi-tenant.md

 The new API will leverage a configuration system named [Sorcery](https://wiki.asterisk.org/wiki/display/AST/Sorcery).
 It will allow each configuration to be updated individually.
-Every time a configuration change is done, Wazo will be able to update the modified sections of the configuration only for the impacted resources instead of reloading the entire channel driver.
+Every time a configuration change is done, Wazo Platform will be able to update the modified sections of the configuration only for the impacted resources instead of reloading the entire channel driver.